 Asset-based:

 This method calculates the total value of the assets, minus the liabilities, to derive a value.
 This method best applies to asset-heavy businesses with material assets like equipment and real estate.
+Values the company based on its tangible and intangible assets, such as vehicles, tools, inventory, and real estate.

 Market Approach (Comparable Sales):